xibosignage/platform-api-php/docs/introduction.md

+# Introduction

 Xibo Signage provide an API for integrating the Xibo Platform into your own website or systems.
 The API can be used to query for details about your account, licence or cloud usage and make changes, such as provisioning a new CMS instance. **The Platform API is available to members of the [Channel Partner Program](https://xibo.org.uk/become-a-partner)**.

-This is **not the Xibo CMS API**, details for which can be found in the [manual](https://xibo.org.uk/docs/developer/integrating-with-xibo).
+This is **not the Xibo CMS API**, details for which can be found in the [developer documentation](https://xibo.org.uk/docs/developer/integrating-with-xibo).

 The Xibo Platform API is a REST API designed to have intuitively named resource locations, JSON responses and HTTP response codes to indicate status.
-All requests must be made over HTTPS and HTTP requests will fail.
+All requests must be made over HTTPS.

 There is a live and test environment.

-A library written for PHP is available and simplifies interaction with the API.
-Further information regarding the library, install and usage can be found in the [GitHub repository](https://github.com/xibosignage/platform-api-php).
+This library written for PHP aims to simplifies interaction with the API, by publishing an oAuth2 Provider to manage access and Entities to represent common operations.